jhnbyrn/951-KLR-PAGES/dme_acceleration_enrichment_code_walkthrough.md

 # Acceleration enrichment

-The acceleration enrichment code is pretty simple - simple enough that understanding the context and what it's mean to achieve is the hardest part.
+The acceleration enrichment code is pretty simple - simple enough that understanding the context and what it's meant to achieve is the hardest part.
 So I'm including the code walkthrough and the high level explanation in one place for this one.

 ## Why acceleration enrichment?
 Before getting into the 944's acceleration enrichment, it's worth discussing what acceleration enrichment even is, and why its needed.
 This is a well documented topic, so I won't go into too much detail.
 And I should probably add that unlike most of what you read in these articles, I don't know this first hand.
 I'm basically summarizing what you can read elsewhere.
 But this is fairly well establshed, uncontroversial science.
 So here goes: